MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 - 4758 - Universal Security Group Deleted
 - 4763 - Universal Distribution Group Deleted
 - 4776 - Domain Controller Attempted to Validate Credentials for an Account (NTLM)
+- 5136 - A directory service object was modified
 - 7045 - New Service Installed
 - 8004 - NTLM Authentication